cloudmesh/cloudmesh-volume/README-source.md

 ## Documentation on how to move volumes from one provider to the next

-* from Amazon S3
+* from Amazon EBS volume

+    create a copy of EBS volume content into Amazon S3, and then migration could be done as follows:

-  * Migrating from Amazon S3 to Cloud Storage
+  * Migrating from Amazon S3 to Google Cloud Storage

     <https://cloud.google.com/storage/docs/migrating#storage-list-buckets-s3-python>